 The phase plane visualizes all this.
 A glance at the phase portrait tells you whether the system oscillates, converges, diverges, or has multiple stable basins.

-For the standard equilibrium types (linear case), see Phase plane behaviour.
-For the formal stability theory, see Stability of autonomous systems.
+Standard equilibrium types in the linear case: Phase plane behaviour.
+Formal stability theory: Stability of autonomous systems.

 Phase plane vs slope field